isc-projects/bind9/doc/arm/reference.rst

 	     Otherwise, the zone transfer procedure can still be initiated, and the SOA request will be attempted using the same transport as the zone transfer.
-The ``Duration (s)`` timer restarts before entering this state, and for each attempted primary server.
+The ``Duration (s)`` timer restarts before entering this state, and for each attempted connection (note that in UDP mode there can be several retries during one "connection" attempt).

          ``Deferred``
 	     The zone is going to be refreshed, but the process was